jin0x/side-documentation/docs/blocks.md

 Please note that the numbers animation comes programmatically and the numbers are starting to animate when the block is in viewport.

-#### Agent Details Bar
+#### Testimonials Large
 ------------------------
-This block is used to show the Press block shown below:
+This block is used to show the testimonials large block shown below:

-#### Agent Details Bar
+<iframe src="https://share.getcloudapp.com/p9u5Lqjn?embed=true" width="575" height="250" style="border:none" frameborder="0" allowtransparency="true" allowfullscreen="true">              </iframe>

+This block only contains an "Items" field which is a relationship field that queries the testimonials CPT and you can add as many testimonials as you want.
+If only one testimonial is added, then the carousel functionality is disabled.

+#### Testimonials Small
 ------------------------
-This block is used to show the Press block shown below:
+This block is used to show the testimonials small block shown below:

-#### Agent Details Bar
+<iframe src="https://share.getcloudapp.com/o0uQ9nDY?embed=true" width="575" height="150" style="border:none" frameborder="0" allowtransparency="true" allowfullscreen="true">              </iframe>

+This block only contains an "Items" field which is a relationship field that queries the testimonials CPT and you can add as many testimonials as you want.
+If only one testimonial is added, then the carousel functionality is disabled.

+#### Testimonials Compact
 ------------------------
-This block is used to show the Press block shown below:
+This block is used to show the testimonials compact block shown below:

+<iframe src="https://share.getcloudapp.com/yAuLA524?embed=true" width="575" height="150" style="border:none" frameborder="0" allowtransparency="true" allowfullscreen="true">              </iframe>

+This block only contains an "Items" field which is a relationship field that queries the testimonials CPT and you can add as many testimonials as you want.
+If only one testimonial is added, then the carousel functionality is disabled.